Table of Contents

 During the pandemic, employers have had different policies about wearing masks.
 A lot of people with disabilities have a higher risk for serious illness if they get COVID-19, and for some of them, vaccines may not work, or may not work as well.
 For them, requiring masks may be very important.
 For others, wearing a mask may be hard because of a disability.
 This handout answers questions people with disabilities might have about mask policies at work.

 This handout is not about state and local laws that require distancing and masks.
 Instead, we are answering some of the questions we receive about disability laws like the Americans with Disabilities Act (ADA), and how they apply to mask policies in the workplace.

 Question: Can employers require their employees to wear masks?

 Answer: Generally, yes, if the employer is a private company or the federal government.
-This is also recommended by OSHA and the CDC, depending on the risks in a particular job or workplace.
+Masking may also be recommended by OSHA and the CDC, depending on the risks at a particular time, and in a particular job or workplace.
 But if the employer is a state or local government or agency, it may or may not be able to require masks, depending on federal law, or depending on the Governor’s current Executive Order.

 Asking for a mask policy

 Question: My employer does not have a mask policy, or does not enforce it.
 If I have a disability, can I ask for a mask requirement as a reasonable accommodation?